Estimating equations for causal survival analysis with pooled logistic regression: Acknowledgments

 \section{Acknowledgments}

-Conflicts of Interest: None to declare. ~\\~\\ Financial Support: This work was supported in part by K01AI177102 (PNZ), R01AI157758 (PNZ, SRC, JKE, BES), K01AI182506 (BES), R37AI054165 (JBD), P30AI050410 (PNZ, SRC, BES).
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health. ~\\~\\ Data and Code: Data and code used for the illustrative examples and the simulation experiment are publicly available on GitHub at \url{https://github.com/pzivich/publications-code}.
+Conflicts of Interest: None to declare. ~\\~\\ Funding: This work was supported in part by K01AI177102 (PNZ), R01AI157758 (PNZ, SRC, JKE, BES), K01AI182506 (BES), R37AI054165 (JBD), P30AI050410 (PNZ, SRC, BES).
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health. ~\\~\\ Data Availability: Data and code used for the illustrative examples and the simulation experiment are publicly available on GitHub at \url{https://github.com/pzivich/publications-code} under \texttt{PooledLogitEE/} or via Zenodo 10.5281/zenodo.15333626.